Shigshwa/Sum17Final/README.md

 So long as you run the program with all of the files in the repository, then the program will run on any OS.

+Run the program by compiling with "g++ -std=c++11 main.cpp FaceMagazine.cpp -o test"

 Issues/Bugs: